-"Windows Alert & Warning", "System Activation KEY Has Expired" and "Killer's IP Address" are a few examples of similar tech support scams.
-The Web is full of deceptive websites that make varied claims, ranging from warnings of infected devices to offering unbelievable prizes.
-Despite how alarming or good these scams may sound - the have but one goal, which is to generate revenue at user expense.
-Therefore, it is strongly recommended to exercise caution when browsing.
+"Windows Alert & Warning", "System Activation KEY Has Expired" and "Killer's IP Address" are some examples of similar tech support scams.
+The web is full of deceptive websites that make varied claims, ranging from warnings of infected devices to offering "unbelievable" prizes.
+Despite how good these scams may sound, they have just one purpose: to generate revenue at users' expense.
+Therefore, you are strongly advised to exercise caution when browsing.

 How did potentially unwanted applications install on my computer?

-Some PUAs have "official" download pages, which are often promoted by scam websites.
-However, these applications are more commonly downloaded/installed together with other products.
-This deceptive marketing technique of packing regular programs with unwanted or malicious additions - is called "bundling".
-Rushed download/installation processes (e.g. ignored terms, used presets, etc.) - increase the risk of unintentionally allowing dubious and/or bundled software into systems.
+Some PUAs have "official" download pages, which are often promoted by scam websites, however, these applications are more commonly downloaded/installed with other products.
+This deceptive marketing technique of packing regular programs with unwanted or malicious additions is called "bundling".
+Rushing download/installation processes (e.g. ignoring terms, using presets, etc.) increases the risk of unintentionally allowing dubious and/or bundled software into systems.
 Intrusive advertisements proliferate PUAs as well.
-Upon being clicked, the ads can execute scripts to make stealthy downloads/installations.
+When clicked, they can execute scripts to make stealthy downloads/installations.

-It is highly recommended to research products before download/installation.
-Only official and verified download channels must be used.
-Untrustworthy sources, like: unofficial and free file-hosting websites, Peer-to-Peer sharing networks (BitTorrent, eMule, Gnutella, etc.) and other third party downloaders - can offer bundled content.
-When downloading/installing, it is advised to read terms, explore all possible options, use the "Custom/Advanced" settings and opt-out from supplementary apps, tools, features, and so on.
-Intrusive adverts appear ordinary and harmless, however they redirect to questionable webpages (e.g. gambling, pornography, adult-dating, etc.).
-In case of encounters with advertisements and/or redirects of this kind, the system must be inspected and all suspect applications and browser extensions/plug-ins - immediately removed from it.
+You are strongly advised to research all products before download/installation.
+Use only official and verified download channels.
+Untrusted sources such as unofficial and free file-hosting websites, Peer-to-Peer sharing networks (BitTorrent, eMule, Gnutella, etc.) and other third party downloaders can offer bundled content.
+When downloading/installing, read the terms, explore all possible options, use the "Custom/Advanced" settings and opt-out of supplementary apps, tools, features, and so on.
+Intrusive ads may seem normal and harmless, however, they can redirect to dubious web pages (e.g. gambling, pornography, adult-dating, etc.).
+If you encounter advertisements and/or redirects of this kind, inspect the system and remove all suspect applications and browser extensions/plug-ins immediately.
 If your computer is already infected with PUAs, we recommend running a scan with Malwarebytes for Windows to automatically eliminate them.

 Screenshot of the displayed pop-up window: